SpsKnSK/api/UsefulStuff/Properties.md

 print(p)
 ```

+## Getters
-Accessing the members should be through *properties*
+Accessing the members should be through *properties*, those are methods that have the name of the member, in this case `def Name(self)->str:`
 ```py
 class Person:
     def __init__(self, name: str, surname: str, age: int) -> None: